MP for Central Devon

 Shadow Chancellor of the Exchequer

 Sir Mel Stride is the Conservative MP for Central Devon, first elected in 2010.
-He currently serves as Shadow Chancellor of the Exchequer and has previously held senior government roles, including Secretary of State for Work and Pensions from 2022 to 2024, along with various Treasury-related and committee assignments.
+He has held senior government roles, including Secretary of State for Work and Pensions from 2022 to 2024, and he sits on key Treasury and finance committees.
+Since November 2024 he serves as the Shadow Chancellor of the Exchequer, leading the opposition’s economic approach.

 Generated 21 February 2026